h-nasir/home-manager-config/README.md

 Follow [instructions](https://nix-community.github.io/home-manager/index.xhtml#sec-install-standalone) to install standalone home manager.

-Active environment with
+Activate environment with:
 ```bash
 home-manager switch --impure
 ```
+> [!NOTE]
+> The `--impure` flag is necessary to determine the XDG session type at runtime

 ## Additional Config

 ### Fish
-Add the below to `.bashrc` to execute fish on shell startup
+Add to `.bashrc` to execute fish on shell startup:
 ```bash
 NIX_SHELL="$HOME/.nix-profile/bin/fish"
 if [ -f $NIX_SHELL ]; then